oredaze/font-bitrain_font-cracked/README.md

 # Bitmap fonts
+Monospaced bitmap programming fonts
+Features:
-Monospaced bitmap programming fonts with unicode support and lots of icons.
+- Unicode support with lots of icons.

-2 sizes, smaller one has 2 pixel descent instead of 3, thus is more vertically condensed.
+- 2 sizes, smaller one has 2 pixel descent instead of 3, thus is more vertically condensed.
+- Supports ranger devicons, nerdtree icons, powerline etc.

 .otb format for compatibility with pango 1.44+
 .txt file with icons if you want to copy-paste

-Supports ranger devicons, nerdtree icons, powerline etc.

 **bitrain:**